 Cottonseed oil is a commonly used vegetable oil that’s derived from the seeds of cotton plants.
 A whole cotton seed contains about 15 to 20 percent oil.

-Cottonseed oil must be refined to remove gossypol.
-This naturally occurring toxin gives the oil its yellow color and protects the plant from insects.
+Unrefined cottonseed oil contains a toxin called gossypol.
+This naturally occurring toxin gives the unprocessed oil its yellow color and protects the plant from insects.
 Unrefined cottonseed oil is sometimes used as a pesticide.
-This toxin has also been linked to infertility and liver damage.

 Cottonseed oil is used in cooking and is also used as a home remedy for certain skin conditions and ailments.
-Like olive oil, cottonseed oil is high in polyunsaturated fat which can help lower LDL (“bad” cholesterol) and increase HDL (“good” cholesterol).
-But, it’s also high in saturated fat, which has the opposite effect on cholesterol and increases the risk of heart disease.
+This oil is high in polyunsaturated fat which can help lower LDL (“bad” cholesterol) and increase HDL (“good” cholesterol).

 Cottonseed oil is commonly used in processed foods because of its ability to extend shelf life.
 Some of these products include:

 Cottonseed oil is also a popular ingredient for baking.
 It provides a solid fat index for shortening, making for baked goods that are moist and chewy.
 It also helps achieve a creamy consistency in icing and whipped toppings.

 Cottonseed oil is also used by many fast food chains for deep frying because it enhances the flavor of food instead of masking it.
 It’s also less expensive than other vegetable oils.

 Some processed foods may contain partially hydrogenated oils or trans fats, which

 Cottonseed oil has many nonfood uses, too.
 In the 1800s, cottonseed oil was primarily used in oil lamps and to make candles.
 Nowadays, it’s used in insecticides, laundry detergents, and cosmetics.